biocore/qiime/doc/install/virtual_box.rst

 4. Double click on the new virtual machine created -- it will be called QIIME -- to boot it for the first time.
 5. Review any messages that are shown, and select whatever options are best for you.
 6. When your new virtual machine boots, you will see a folder on the Desktop called 'Before_you_start'.
-Double click on that folder to open it, and then double click on the 'Welcome' file in that folder.
+Double click on that folder to open it, and then double click on the '0.QIIME_version.txt' file in that folder.
 This will get you started with using your QIIME virtual box.

 VirtualBox help video
 =====================